Why you should aim for improvement — not perfection

 Perfectionism is hyper-obsessed with our own ego.
 It is a species of fear.
 Perfectionists are terrified of not being good enough.
 It is far too proud to fall short even if falling short is part of the progress process.
 The obsession with perfection is strictly a mission in the preservation of self-image.
 It doesn’t care about learning or improvement.

 It only cares about appearances.
 Progress is the pursuit of high standards while perfectionism is the pursuit of ego.
 Pursuing progress is more concerned with the longevity that continual improvement supports.
 It comes from a place of humility, admission that we are a human riddled with flaws and mistakes.
-It comes from a sense of purpose, that methodical progress is more sustainable to the overall goal than the pursuit of shallow but, perhaps, prettier appearances.
+It comes from a sense of purpose.
+Methodical progress is more sustainable to the overall goal than the pursuit of shallow but, perhaps, prettier appearances.

 Know that quality exists outside of perfection